Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Summarizing higher-order information

-\paragraph{Terms of the Taylor expansion.} At the opposite, one can obtain cheap higher-order information about $\cL$ at $\btheta$ by considering a specific direction $\bu \in \mathbb{R}^P$.
-The Taylor expansion of $\cL(\btheta + \bu)$ gives:
+\paragraph{Terms of the Taylor expansion.} At the opposite, one can obtain cheap higher-order information about $\caL$ at $\btheta$ by considering a specific direction $\bu \in \mathbb{R}^P$.
+The Taylor expansion of $\caL(\btheta + \bu)$ gives:

-The terms of the Taylor expansion contain higher-order information about $\cL$ in the direction $\bu$.
-Notably, they can be used to predict how $\cL(\btheta)$ would change when translating $\btheta$ in the direction of $\bu$.
+The terms of the Taylor expansion contain higher-order information about $\caL$ in the direction $\bu$.
+In particular, they can be used to predict how $\caL(\btheta)$ would change if $\btheta$ was translated in the direction of $\bu$.
 Additionally, computing the first $D$ terms has a complexity of order $D \times P$, which is manageable even for large models.
-The trick allowing for such a low complexity has been proposed by \cite{pearlmutter1994fast} and is recalled in Appendix \ref{app:fast_comp}.
+The trick that allows for such a low complexity, the \emph{Hessian-vector product}, was proposed by \cite{pearlmutter1994fast} and is recalled in Appendix \ref{app:fast_comp}.

-\paragraph{An intermediate solution.} Now, let us assume that, in the practical implementation of a gradient-based method of optimization of $\mathcal{L}(\btheta)$, $\btheta$ is represented by a tuple of tensors $(\bT_1, \cdots, \bT_S)$.
+\paragraph{An intermediate solution.} Now, let us assume that, in the practical implementation of a gradient-based method of optimization of $\mathcal{L}(\btheta)$, $\btheta$ is represented by a tuple of tensors $(\bT^1, \cdots, \bT^S)$.
 So, each Taylor term can be expressed as: